East Peoria’s Electrical Aggregation Program

 Residents can be confused by the actions of marketers, who typically present savings compared to the Ameren Illinois rates.
 The City’s program is protected from market volatility, and the price is guaranteed for three years.
 Further, the City program’s rates do not have variable, hidden or “pass through” charges.

 Electric marketers approaching residents are not part of East Peoria’s aggregation program.
 Residents should be certain to review all contract terms, ask about additional charges and not feel pressured to take action right away.
+Please do not provide any sensitive information such as your current Ameren Illinois account number.
 If approached by a door-to-door salesperson, residents should ask to see their City of East Peoria solicitors certificate.